We are on the road. To travel as far as we can into the lands of northern Greece. To see what we can see, find what we can find.

 I think how this gorge must rage with water when the snows fall and then melt.

 The natural scene changes often: the staircase of hard bare rock levels out to a flat grassy glade, then a sandy path.
 Sudden dead tree trunks; a climb down on flying stones; then a thick wood.

 The shade of green changes every few hundred meters.
 Fir trees give way to pear then to stunted thin reedy saplings which are then brushed aside by great tall spreaders.

 And we are continually looked down upon by the jagged walls of stone skyscrapers – crowned king’s heads of towering rock above us.

-We finally lift ourselves out of the gorge up to the few buildings of Vikos, about 5 hours after having started, as the sun sets.
+We finally lift ourselves out of the gorge up to the few buildings of Vikos village, about 5 hours after having started, as the sun sets.
 And we stand outside an old cafeneo, try to flag down a lift.